Karna1014/KCPortfolio/README.md

 ### File List:

-1. index-BS.html
+1. Index-BS.html

     Main Page and 'About" links

-2. portfolio-BS.html
+2. Portfolio-BS.html

     Portfolio link

-3. contact-BS.html
+3. Contact-BS.html

     Contact link

-4. style.css
+4. Style.css

     Stylesheet for all

-5. reset.css
+5. Reset.css

     Compressed set of CSS rules that resets the styling of all HTML elements to a consistent baseline.